We may earn revenue from the products available on this page and participate in affiliate programs. Learn more >

 To sharpen a katana with sandpaper, the process is similar to using a whetstone.
 Start by taping the sandpaper to a flat surface like a board to create a stable sharpening base.
 Use water as a lubricant to reduce friction and keep the sandpaper clean.
 Begin with 400-grit sandpaper, pulling the blade toward you at a 15-20 degree angle, and avoid back-and-forth motions.
 Alternate sides after a few strokes.

 Once you’ve sharpened the edge, move to 800, 1000, and finally 2000-grit sandpaper to refine and polish the blade.
-Lats, test the sharpness by slicing paper.
+Last, test the sharpness by slicing paper.

 Last Words

 Although at the beginning of the process, you may find it a bit challenging to master the right technique, with practice, it will become easier.
-Take your time and be very careful when handling the katana to avoid injury, and always maintain a consistent angle during sharpening.
+Take your time and be very careful when handling the blade to avoid injury.
+Always maintain a consistent angle during sharpening.

 In the end, once the sharpening process is complete, don’t forget to clean the blade thoroughly and apply oil to prevent rust.
-Proper storage in a safe, dry place is essential to keep your katana in excellent condition for the long term.
+Display the katana properly in a safe, dry place to keep in excellent condition for the long term.

 FAQ